kura-labs-org/DEPLOY_08_CICD/README.md

 Then retry connecting to an EC2 agent

 # Task 2
+## Build the application and then create build steps for the application
 1. Place all the files to an application in one folder that is accessible from your computer
 <html>
      <h1>